ancfoster/Zenith-Expedition-Cruises/README.md

 ## Ecommerce Business Model

 This site sells goods to individual customers, and therefore follows a `Business to Customer` model.
-It is of the simplest **B2C** forms, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions.
+By hacing an ecommerce website Zenith Expedition Cruises is able to take new bookings 24 hours a day.

 It is still in its early development stages, although it already has a newsletter, and links for social media marketing.